agoralabs-sh/avm-web-provider/README.md

 </p>

 <p align="center">
-  A TypeScript implementation that allows dApps to connect and interact with web-based providers.
+  A TypeScript implementation that allows clients to connect and interact with web-based providers.
 </p>

 ### Table of contents